agateblue/tempo/README.md

 Similarly, prefixing a word with an exclamation mark, like this: `Got my first !tattoo today`, will tag entries as important and give you a way to quickly retrieve and browse them afterwards.

 Tempo supports several other type of tags, related to its mood tracking capabilities and thus described below.

+### Threads

+Entries in the diary can have replies, which is especially useful if you want to group them.
+For instance, you can use a single thread to gather everything related to an event (planning, notes, feedback, etc.)

+Thread replies are regular diary entries and, as such, can be queried, favorited, contain tags, annotations, etc.

 ### Annotations